Scaleable-solutions/Connecting-Cordova-Apps-to-Dynamics-CRM-using-Web-Api/README.md

 ##Working

-Microsoft [Azure AD Plugin](https://github.com/AzureAD/azure-activedirectory-library-for-cordova) is included in this sample which do all the work of authentication.
+This sample uses [Microsoft Azure AD Plugin](https://github.com/AzureAD/azure-activedirectory-library-for-cordova) is included in this sample which do all the work of authentication.

 In this sample after authentication two simple network calls are made.
 First is **WhoAmIRequest** which returns logged in user id and second is **UserInfoRequest** which uses user id from **WhoAmIRequest** and returns fullname of the logged in user.